-Now on to your content strategy.
+But I digress.
+Now back to your content strategy.

-A few years back, most of us did.
-You could expect consistent content from them, and we read everything.
+A few years back, subscribing to an RSS feed was normal and what most of us did.
+You could expect consistent content from them, and read everything.
 Google Reader was my regular stop, not Twitter.

 Those days have passed and people now follow other people instead of entities, for the most part.
 But, the content that gets spread and shared tends to be content that is regularly produced and comprehensive.

 I’m not talking about content for the sake of content here.
 The idea of “SEO content” should have died years ago, because it doesn’t work.
-Rarely do you conduct a Google search and come across some 500 word article that some random company wrote on their blog for the sake of “targeting SEO keywords”.
+Rarely do you conduct a Google search and come across some 500-word article that some random company wrote on their blog for the sake of “targeting SEO keywords”.

 When it comes to content frequency, there is no correct frequency.
 There is no evidence that publishing more or less encourages Googlebot to crawl you more often, so let go of that idea if you’ve heard it.

-According to research, just declaring that you want to do something or watching motivating videos or even planning something out doesn’t correlate to a stronger likelihood of success.
+According to research, just declaring that you want to do something or watching motivating videos, or even planning something out doesn’t correlate to a stronger likelihood of success.